 Interestingly, we find that even controlling for these firm characteristics, Chinese investments - which are of growing importance in SSA - produce a lower impact in terms of creation of backward linkages with the host economy.
-This latter result seems to suggest that other factors - such as language barriers or the possibility of access to cheap intermediate inputs from the origin country - are behind this China effect which has been often documented in descriptive and qualitative analysis.
+This latter result seems to suggest that other factors - such as language barriers or the possibility of access to cheap intermediate inputs from the origin country - are behind this China effect which has been often documented in descriptive and qualitative analysis.3 between their country of origin and the countries where they migrated; they hence possess relevant skills and information that might contribute to an upgrading of the production capacities across borders.
+With respect to linkages we expect that diaspora investment, given their knowledge of the local economy, will have a higher propensity to generate linkages with local suppliers.

 The paper is organised as follows.
 In Section 2 we present a brief overview of the theoretical and empirical literature on the effects of FDI in developing countries and in particular in SSA.
-In Section 3 we firstly report some preliminary descriptive statistics on the demand of domestic inputs in the 19 SSA countries included in the analysis followed by the presentation of the empirical between their country of origin and the countries where they migrated; they hence possess relevant skills and information that might contribute to an upgrading of the production capacities across borders.
-With respect to linkages we expect that diaspora investment, given their knowledge of the local economy, will have a higher propensity to generate linkages with local suppliers.
+In Section 3 we firstly report some preliminary descriptive statistics on the demand of domestic inputs in the 19 SSA countries included in the analysis followed by the presentation of the empirical methodology and a discussion of the main results.
+Concluding remarks and policy implications are presented in Section 4.

-&lt;sup>3 For an interesting discussion on Chinese FDI in Africa see Ozawa and Bellak (2011).
+3 For an interesting discussion on Chinese FDI in Africa see Ozawa and Bellak (2011).